binerogroup/documentation/_sources/compute/flavors.rst.txt

 Flavors
 =======

 Binero cloud provides different flavors of compute instances.
-A flavor defines the compute, memory, storage capacity for some flavors (see NVMe flavors below) and other hardware configuration that allows you to customize for performance or features needed by your application.
+A flavor defines the compute and memory capacity and other hardware configuration that allows you to customize for performance or features needed by your application.

 We provide different groups of flavors and each group has different performance characteristics and optimizations for different use-cases.